I have “bad” skin.

 I have spent more time, money, and energy on skin products than I care to admit.
 Like former dieters and calorie counts, I know the difference between cream cleansers and foam cleansers, benzoyl peroxide and salicylic acid.
 I do think that body positivity (meaning being okay with being fat) has been easier for me because I have always been so worried about my skin that I didn’t have the energy to worry about my fat as well.

-I don’t think I have gotten more comfortable with my skin, I have just gotten better at caring less – at pushing on the bruised spot and trying to learn from that discomfort.
-“Picking at the wound” – both literally and figuratively as my anxious picking has surely made my skin worse.
+I don’t think I’ve gotten more comfortable with my skin; I’ve just gotten better at caring less – at pushing on the bruised spot and trying to learn from that discomfort.
+“Picking at the wound” – both literally and figuratively, as my anxious picking has surely made my skin worse.

 Using the word “bad” to refer to parts of my body does not align with my values.
 I want someone to tell me that there is a better word to use.
 To gently correct me like I do when people use words like “overweight” or other euphemisms for fat.

 Maybe these words already exist?
-Maybe there is a language out there that I am not aware of where we can understand pimples and pocks as no better or worse than smooth pore less skin, like how I understand fat as no better or worse than thin?
-(I know I keep comparing bad skin to fatness, but the two are so tied together in my experiences.)
-I hope we get there and I hope that I cringe with shame at the time I wrote an essay where I called my skin “bad.”
-I just know that I’m not there yet, but I won’t get there at all unless I start talking about it.
+Maybe there is a language out there that I am not aware of where we can understand pimples and pocks as no better or worse than smooth poreless skin, like how I understand fat as no better or worse than thin?
+(I know I keep comparing bad skin to fatness, but the two are so tied together in my own experience.)
+I hope we get there, and I hope that I cringe with shame at the time I wrote an essay where I called my skin “bad.”
+I just know I’m not there yet, but I won’t get there at all unless I start talking about it.
 So here it is.

-I want to make it clear that the theories behind Fat Liberation (and even Body Positivity) necessarily includes things like this, and it always has.
-However, I don’t think it’s useful to try to expand the focus of fat-positive space or to try to pry fatness open to include things like bad skin (especially when it is thin people experiencing them.)
+I want to make it clear that the theories behind fat liberation (and even body positivity) necessarily include things like this, and it always has.
+However, I don’t think it’s useful to try to expand the focus of fat-positive space to include things like bad skin (especially when it’s thin people experiencing them.)
 My own personal thoughts and feelings about my skin are tied in with my fat experience, but that is not the case for everyone.

-I want to feel better about this part of my body and the only way I know how to feel better about stuff is by talking about it.
+I want to feel better about this part of my body and the only way I know how is by talking about it.

-I want to think about why some people feel pressure to wear makeup all the time, even if they don’t want to because they are nervous about people seeing their skin.
+I want to think about why some people feel pressure to wear makeup all the time, even if they don’t want to, because they’re nervous about people seeing their skin.

 More Radical Reads: Learning to Face My Feelings: Hair Picking And Anxiety

-I want to talk about Accutane and birth control pills and testosterone and hormones and the shit we will put in our bodies to try to have clearer skin (not judging those choices at all, but can we talk about it?)
-And let’s talk about scars and facial deformities and piercings, and moles, and FINDING FOUNDATION FOR DARK SKIN TONES and the pain of underground pimples and cysts and the joys of a nice face mask and anxiety, and picking at our skin and making it worse and blackheads and disability and fatness and ingrown hairs and cysts.
+I want to talk about Accutane and birth control pills and testosterone and hormones and the shit we will put in our bodies to try to have clearer skin (not judging those choices at all, but can we talk about it?).
+And let’s talk about scars and facial deformities and piercings, and moles, and FINDING FOUNDATION FOR DARK SKIN TONES and the pain of underground pimples and cysts and the joys of a nice face mask, and anxiety, and picking at our skin and making it worse and blackheads and disability and fatness and ingrown hairs.
 So many of us have these experiences and I think we would feel better if we used them to build relationships instead of festering shame.

-I feel almost ridiculous writing this when it seems that there are “more important” things in the world like racism and global warming, but I realized that every drop of energy and money that I stop spending on skin related worries – the more energy and money I have to fight the “big” things.
+I feel almost ridiculous writing this when it seems that there are “more important” things in the world like racism and global warming.
+But I realized that every drop of energy and money I stop spending on skin-related worries, the more energy and money I have to fight the “big” things.